-You’d think one Greatest Hits list would do - but brunch is whole different game.
-Some restaurants are just better at fixing hangovers with pancakes and hollandaise.
-Just take a look at the spots on this guide.
+You’d think one Greatest Hits list would do - but brunch is whole different situation.
+These restaurants turn regular people into morning people, and make morning people say "I told you so."
 They aren’t necessarily the highest-rated places on our site, but they’re our all-time favorites for brunch.
 And if you live in NYC, you should hit all of these spots at least once.
-So pick one, and go with a few friends the next time you decide to not spend your whole weekend within a ten-foot radius of your bed.
+So pick one, and go with a few friends the next time you decide to not spend your whole weekend within a 10-foot radius of your bed.
 You might face a little wait at any one of these places, but at least you’ll know it’s worth it.

 Sadelle’s is owned by the same people behind Carbone and Dirty French, and, like those spots, it’s essentially live theater.
 The waiters wear bowties, the salmon carvers wear lab coats, and every time someone brings out a stack of hot bagels, everyone shouts, “Hot bagels.”
 You feel kind of bad for them, but it’s fun.
 There’s a good energy here, and, more importantly, the food is great.
 Get a tower of smoked fish, some French toast, and maybe even a bagel grilled cheese.
 It’s definitely more expensive than your average bagel spot, but you’re also getting a show.

 If you want to eat some brunch in a backyard with at least two to three living plants and more species of bird than pigeon, you pretty much have to go to Brooklyn.
 Try Vinegar Hill House.
-The menu isn’t huge, but you don’t always need thirty things to choose from at brunch, and you can at least be confident that they do their few things very well.
-Get a sourdough pancake and some crab cakes benedict, and try your very best to sit out back.
+The menu isn’t huge, but you don’t always need 30 things to choose from at brunch, and you can at least be confident that they do their few things very well.
+Get an apple sourdough pancake and shrimp and grits, and try your very best to sit out back.

 Hands down, Cafe Habana is one of the best brunch values in the city.
-For about $8, you can get an egg dish that you’ll think about for the rest of your day.
+For about $13, you can get an egg dish that you’ll think about for the rest of your day.
 Try the huevos rancheros, the huevos a la Mexicana, or, if you’re one of those people who eats dessert for breakfast, get the French toast.
 And don’t forget the corn.
-There’s always a good vibe here, and if you make it before 11am, there shouldn’t be much of a wait.
+There’s always a fun atmosphere in here, and if you make it before 11am, there shouldn’t be much of a wait.
 This should be your go-to casual brunch in the Soho/Nolita area.

-Cookshop is the go-to brunch spot in Chelsea.
+Cookshop is a Chelsea go-to.
 It’s big, there’s outdoor seating, and the menu is solid across the board.
-Also, the employees are nice, which is especially appreciated when you’re equal parts tired and hungover, and your sibling’s fiancée wants to grab brunch on a Sunday morning as if they need your consent before they become related to you.
-They also take reservations, if you don’t want to risk a wait, and there are some good healthy-ish options.
+Also, the employees are nice, which is especially appreciated when you’re equal parts tired and hungover, and your sibling’s new girlfriend/boyfriend wants to grab brunch on a Sunday morning to “get to know you better.”
+They also take reservations, if you don’t want to risk a wait, and there are some good kind-of-healthy options.

 Krupa Grocery is the ideal neighborhood restaurant for pretty much any meal, but especially so at brunch, when you can take advantage of the back patio and eat their insanely good breakfast gnocchi and lemon ricotta pancakes - two items that make it into our NYC Brunch Hall Of Fame.
 This place is very family-friendly, by which we mean that the back patio sometimes becomes a playground.
 But you’re in Park Slope, so that shouldn’t surprise you.